StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 The __Flexible Box Layout Module__ (short _flexbox_) aims at providing a more efficient way to lay out, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word 'flex').

-Before the Flexbox Layout module, there were four layout modes:
+Prior to the Flexbox Layout module, the HTML and CSS Specifications defined **four main layout modes**:

 - `Block`, for sections in a webpage
 - `Inline`, for text